ABDULLAH-AI484/chat_with_PDF/README.md

-# PDF Q&A Chatbot with Gemini AI
+# PDF Q&A Chatbot with Gemini API
 A FastAPI web application that leverages Google's Gemini models through LangChain's powerful framework for document processing and intelligent question answering..

 ## Features